sribalaji-16/Hardware101/README.md

  HERE WE LEARN AND IMPLEMENT STATEMENTS (dificulty is set to medium)

-Solve the problems lited below (ONLY AFTER REFFERING TO THE ABOVE VIDS)
+Solve the problems lited below

 [If statement](https://hdlbits.01xz.net/wiki/Always_if)